knoxjeffrey/knoxjeffrey.github.io/_posts/2016-09-19-rails-ec2-rubber-deployment.markdown

 image_id: ami-2d39803a
 ```

 It turns out you need a [VPC setup](https://console.aws.amazon.com/vpc/home) on AWS to use the free/cheap t2 instances as [described here](http://www.clovescarneirojr.com/2016/02/10/deploy-rails-app-to-aws-vpc-ec2-rds-elb.html).
-Hhere's the settings I have used on my staging server:
+Here's the settings I have used on my staging server:

 ```ruby
 vpc_alias: "#{app_name}_#{Rubber.env == 'production' ? 'production' : 'staging'}"